LAWS & ANNOUNCEMENTS

 Leaves of Absence

-Apr 22: Bill C-222 amending the Canada Labour Code to provide that an employee who’s entitled to maternity or parental leave to care for a newborn or newly adopted child remains entitled to that leave even if the child dies during the leave period, has been reported out of Committee.
-“Evan’s Law” would also amend the Employment Insurance Act to provide that a person to whom EI benefits are payable to care for a newborn or child placed for adoption remains eligible to receive those benefits even if the child dies during the benefit period.
+May 29: The House is one step from passing Bill C-222 amending the Canada Labour Code to provide that employees entitled to maternity or parental leave to care for a newborn or newly adopted child or a child remain entitled to leave even if the child dies during the leave period.
+“Evan’s Law” also amends the Employment Insurance Act to provide that a person to whom EI benefits are payable to care for a newborn or child placed for adoption remains eligible to receive those benefits even if the child dies during the benefit period.

 Action Point: Find out how to implement a legally sound Parental Leave Compliance Game Plan at your workplace.